 Materials: For this lesson, you will need sharpies and oranges.
 I like to use two large navel oranges to demonstrate.
 I use the first orange to draw the lines on latitude, and then I use the second orange to peel and use for lines of longitude.
 By using two oranges, I can review at the end of the lesson.

-The most cost effective way to conduct this lesson is to give each of your students a mandarin or clementine orange.
+I find a more cost effective way to conduct this lesson is to give each of your students a mandarin or clementine orange.
 If you want to use full size oranges, then break students into pairs or small group.
 I honestly prefer using the clementine oranges because they are easy to peel and less messy.
 Plus each student gets their own orange.

 I use the lesson plan worksheet pages as I conduct this lesson, so that as students mark the features on their orange, they can then solidify the concept by referring to the globe on their worksheet.
 I also provide time for students to answer the questions before I move on to the next concept.